How Do I Get Started in Research?

 Apply to a structured research program

-During the summer, many departments and centers will have a research program that hires dozens of students for full-time summer work.
+During the summer, many departments and centers have programs that provide financial support for students to do research with faculty members full-time during the summer..
 Be sure to check the list of departments and centers that receive VPUE funding, as these are the most likely places to find such summer research programs.
-There are also several summer research programs that are not funded by VPUE, such as the Bio-X Program and the NeURO Fellowship Program.
+There are also some summer research programs that are not funded by VPUE, such as the NeURO Fellowship Program.
 The Stanford On & Off-Campus Learning Opportunities (SOLO) site is another place to search for research programs to apply to.

 Note that most summer research programs will have their application deadlines either late in Autumn quarter or during Winter quarter.